allimonta/HelmAssessment/README.md

 ## **4. Install Playwright Runner in VSCode**
 Similarly, install the Playwright Runner extension for better test execution management in VSCode.
 ## **5. Setup Environment Variables**
-Install the DotEnv extension in VSCode, and create a .env file in the root directory of your project.
-In the .env file, define the necessary environment variables.
+Install the DotEnv extension in VSCode

 # **Running Tests**
 - To run all tests: